duocpk/my-unity/README.md

 #26/03/2020

 ##WHAT DID
-	read chapter 2
+	read chapter 2\s
-	book Q&A
+	book Q&A\s
-	Test your knowledge
+	Test your knowledge\s
 	Q1.
-You can easily find GameObjects in code by using…
+You can easily find GameObjects in code by using…\s
-		• A. Layers
+		• A. Layers\s
-	  ->• B. Tags
+	  ->• B. Tags\s
-		• C. Components
+		• C. Components\s
-		• D. Integers
+		• D. Integers\s
 	Q2.
 You can search the hierarchy for objects that contain specific component types by using a prefix of...
 		• A. C